 * Discussion

-We compare the transcriptomes of a divergent set of animals -- human, worm, and fly -- revealing aspects of transcription that are conserved over long evolutionary time scales and which should be fundamental to metazoans.
-Finding the same general results in human and model organisms provides added confidence in the robustness of the human results and provides a rationale for detailed experimental study in the models.
+We compare the transcriptomes of a divergent set of animals -- human, worm, and fly -- revealing aspects of transcription conserved over long evolutionary time scales that should be fundamental to metazoans.
+Finding the same general results in human and model organisms provides added confidence in the robustness of the human studies and provides a rationale for detailed experimental study in the models.
 Our comparison, of course, also identifies differences, which can be connected to lineage-specific changes.

 Starting with the commonalities, the extent of non-canonical transcription is similar in each organism, taking into account the larger size of the human genome.
 While this transcription represents a considerable fraction of each genome, we observe that the vast majority of these regions are transcribed at much lower levels than protein coding genes or annotated ncRNAs.
 Biological processes are often noisy.
 For example, in protein synthesis, mistakes occur about 1 in every 20,000 amino acids \cite{19129838} and DNA polymerases have been postulated to have error rates limited by the power of random genetic drift \cite{20594608}.
 It seems likely that transcription itself may be imprecise, resulting in some "noise".
 On the other hand, some bona fide functional transcripts may be quite rare or present in higher copy numbers but in relatively few cells, especially in multi-cellular samples.
 Moreover, these genomic regions may represent incidental or opportunistic transcription at locations accessible to Pol II, potentially constituting a substrate for evolution.
 Alternatively, they may be cell-type or condition specific transcription that we do not yet have the resolution to observe.
 To establish a biological role for any of these RNAs will require specific efforts.

-We find that we can build a simple model that relates the properties of the upstream 5'-end of genes to the level of gene expression both in terms of histone modifications and transcription factor binding.
-Somewhat surprisingly, it is possible to build an organism-independent statistical model that can predict transcription in all three organisms with a single set of parameters for both protein coding genes and ncRNAs.
-In evolutionary terms, the high predictive power of the same set of histone marks for gene expression in all three species implies that a basal transcription machinery involving control of chromatin architecture was established at least as early as the bilaterian common ancestor and has remained relatively stable as metazoans have diversified.
+We find that we can build statistical models that relate the properties of the 5'-ends of genes, in terms of histone modifications and transcription factor binding, to their level of gene expression.
+Somewhat surprisingly, it is possible to build an organism-independent model that predicts transcription in all three organisms with a single set of parameters for both protein coding genes and ncRNAs.
+In evolutionary terms, the high predictive power of the same set of histone marks for gene expression in all three species implies that a basal transcription machinery involving control of chromatin architecture was established at least as early as the bilaterian common ancestor and has remained relatively stable since then.
 Furthermore, the predictive ability of the "TF-model" with only a few TFs underscores the correlated nature of upstream binding by many TFs .

-Clustering of gene expression over developmental time courses in worm and fly and across all samples in human reveals a conserved set of modules consisting of protein-coding genes and ncRNAs, which carry out similar expression programs.
+Clustering of gene expression over all samples in the matched compendium reveals a conserved set of modules consisting of protein-coding genes and ncRNAs, which carry out similar expression programs.
 There is suggestive evidence that many of these modules may be connected to the hourglass model of transcription in embryo development, highlighting their importance developmentally.
-Furthermore, expression clustering, particularly with the conserved, "hourglass" modules, can be used to align the developmental stages in the worm and fly, revealing the expected pairing (i.e. embryo-to-embryo and larvae-to-larvae) and also a novel second one between worm late embryo and fly pupae.
+Furthermore, expression clustering, particularly with the conserved, "hourglass" modules, can be used to align the developmental stages in the worm and fly, revealing the expected pairing (i.e. embryo-to-embryo and larvae-to-larvae) and also a novel additional one between worm embryo and fly pupae.